deepak-mondal/rejected-by-javascript/README.md

 # rejected-by-javascript
-So...
-I got rejected in my JS interview.
-Yep.
+So... got rejected in JS interview.
 Once again by an event loop.